hassio-addons/addon-node-red/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Node-RED" add-on.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
-   This is just a "password", which you should save on a secondary location.
+   This is just a "password", which you should save in a secondary location.
 1. Start the "Node-RED" add-on.
 1. Check the logs of "Node-RED" to see if everything went well.
 1. Click on the "OPEN WEB UI" button to jump into Node-RED.